CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 For further information about datasets, please refer to the :ref:`Dataset section of the Data Structures documentation page <data_structures_dataset>`.

-The code below shows how to store and retrieve tensors which belong to a ``DataSet``.
+The code below shows how to store and retrieve tensors that belong to a ``DataSet``.

 .. literalinclude:: ../smartredis/examples/serial/python/example_put_get_dataset.py
   :language: python